onepub-dev/dcli/README.md

 DShell provides a nice set of basic tools (packages) for your DShell scripts and you can add more in your script's pubspec.

-Some times you may find that a script needs a specific version of a default dependency.
+Sometimes you may find that a script needs a specific version of a default dependency.
 DShell allows you override a default dependencies version on a per script basis.

 If you have declared any of the default packages in the dependancies section of you `@pubspec` annotation or your classic `pubspec.yaml` then the version you declare will be used instead of the default version.